DavidLee95/pdf_chatbot/README.md

 The steps to use it are the following:

-1. Provide a OpenAI API
+1. Provide a OpenAI API.
-2. Upload the PDF files to be analyzed and click on "PROCESS"
+2. Upload the PDF files to be analyzed and click on "PROCESS".
 3. You are ready to go!
 You can now ask questions or request information about the PDF files to the chatbot.

 ## Use the chatbot locally by running the program